angular/angular/aio/content/guide/service-worker-devops.md

 old Service Worker URL forever.

-This script can be used both to deactivate `@angular/service-worker` as well as any other Service Workers which might have been served in the past on your site.
+This script can be used both to deactivate `@angular/service-worker` (and remove the corresponding caches) as well as any other Service Workers which might have been served in the past on your site.

 ### Changing your app's location